The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 1. Commercial Auto Insurance

 Commercial auto insurance policies are not included in OCIPs.
-The main reason for this is that verifying that damages actually occurred while on the job is very difficult.
-Because false claims are more difficult to identify, this coverage is not available for the insurance program and must be purchased by each contractor who needs it.
+The main reason for this is that OCIPs are strictly site-specific, whereas vehicles are mobile assets that frequently travel outside of project boundaries.
+Because the risk associated with commercial vehicles extends to public roads and other locations beyond the sponsor’s control, this coverage must be purchased individually by each contractor who needs it.
 For more information, see our complete guide on finding the best commercial auto insurance companies or truck insurance policies.

 2. Surety Bonds